therealsphinx/support.balsamiq.com/content/sales/paymentmethods.md

 The answer depends on the version of Balsamiq Mockups:

-*   [Subscriptions](#subscriptions) - myBalsamiq, Mockups 3 for Google Drive, Mockups 3 for Confluence Cloud and Mockups 3 for JIRA Cloud.
+*   [Subscriptions](#subscriptions) - myBalsamiq, Balsamiq for Google Drive, Mockups 3 for Confluence Cloud and Mockups 3 for JIRA Cloud.
 *   [Licenses](#licenses) - Mockups 3 for Desktop, Mockups for Confluence Server, and Mockups for JIRA Server.

 * * *

 ## Subscriptions

-We only accept [automatic credit card payments](/sales/ordering/) for myBalsamiq and Mockups 3 for Google Drive plans.
+We only accept [automatic credit card payments](/sales/ordering/) for myBalsamiq and Balsamiq for Google Drive plans.
 We do not accept other forms of payment for these subscription-based services.

 Mockups 3 for Confluence Cloud and Mockups 3 JIRA Cloud are sold via [Atlassian Marketplace](/sales/marketplace/).